agabor/docs/_includes/rest/sessions.md

 ## Updating Sessions

-Updating a session is analogous to updating a Parse object.
+Updating a session is analogous to updating a MSG object.

 <div class="language-toggle">
 <pre><code class="bash">